Original lookout

 Year Removed: 1976

 Twin Sisters was the first lookout in Rocky Mountain National Park.
-The original D6 cupola and subsequent L4 cab were contructed on the northermost, slighly lower of the two peaks which make up the north sister.
+The original wood-frame groundhouse was constructed by the U.S. Forest Service on the northernmost, slightly lower of the two peaks which make up the north sister.
+The National Park Service took over the lookout in 1925 and built a steel tower with an airport-control-tower-type cab.
 Remnants of cable supports can still be found.
-The original stone house is still standing below the north outcrop, and is used to house radio equipment.
+The stone house below the north outcrop was originally used as housing for the fire guard.
+It is on the National Register of Historic Places and is now used to house radio equipment.
 The views from the top are outstanding, as this was undoubtedly a very strategic location for a fire lookout.

 Stone house